oferchen/hclalign/README.md

 - `--use-terraform-schema`: derive schema via `terraform providers schema -json`
 - `--types`: comma-separated list of block types to align (defaults to `variable`)
 - `--all`: align all supported block types (mutually exclusive with `--types`)
-- `--prefix-order`: lexicographically sort attributes not covered by the schema and module provider maps; by default, unknown attributes preserve their input order

 ## Exit Codes